 As with previous uprisings, Americans were largely sympathetic to the Cuban rebels’ cause, especially as the Spanish response was notably brutal.
 Evoking the same rhetoric of independence with which they fought the British during the American Revolution, several people quickly rallied to the Cuban fight for freedom.
 Shippers and other businessmen, particularly in the sugar industry, supported American intervention to safeguard their own interests in the region.
 Likewise, the “Cuba Libre” movement founded by José Martí, who quickly established offices in New York and Florida, further stirred American interest in the liberation cause.
 The difference in this uprising, however, was that supporters saw in the renewed U.S. Navy a force that could be a strong ally for Cuba.
 Additionally, the late 1890s saw the height of yellow journalism, in which newspapers such as the New York Journal, led by William Randolph Hearst, and the New York World, published by Joseph Pulitzer, competed for readership with sensationalistic stories.
 These publishers, and many others who printed news stories for maximum drama and effect, knew that war would provide sensational copy.

 However, even as sensationalist news stories fanned the public’s desire to try out their new navy while supporting freedom, one key figure remained unmoved.
 President William McKinley, despite commanding a new, powerful navy, also recognized that the new fleet—and soldiers—were untested.
-Preparing for a reelection bid in 1900, McKinley did not see a potential war with Spain, acknowledged to be the most powerful naval force in the world, as a good bet.
+Preparing for a reelection bid in 1900, McKinley was reluctant to start a war with Spain over Cuba.
 McKinley did publicly admonish Spain for its actions against the rebels, and urged Spain to find a peaceful solution in Cuba, but he remained resistant to public pressure for American military intervention.

 McKinley’s reticence to involve the United States changed in February 1898.
 He had ordered one of the newest navy battleships, the USS Maine, to drop anchor off the coast of Cuba in order to observe the situation, and to prepare to evacuate American citizens from Cuba if necessary.
 Just days after it arrived, on February 15, an explosion destroyed the Maine, killing over 250 American sailors (Figure 22.8).
 Immediately, yellow journalists jumped on the headline that the explosion was the result of a Spanish attack, and that all Americans should rally to war.
 The newspaper battle cry quickly emerged, “Remember the Maine!”
 Recent examinations of the evidence of that time have led many historians to conclude that the explosion was likely an accident due to the storage of gun powder close to the very hot boilers.
 But in 1898, without ready evidence, the newspapers called for a war that would sell papers, and the American public rallied behind the cry.